buildingSMART/IFC4.3.x-development/docs/templates/Object Association/Material Association/Material Layer Set Usage/README.md

 Material Layer Set Usage
 ========================

-Material layer set usage defines layout at occurrences to indicate a direction and offset from the 'Axis' reference curve, and a reference extent such as for a default wall height.

-The material is defined by _IfcMaterialLayerSetUsage_ and is attached by the _IfcRelAssociatesMaterial_._RelatingMaterial_.
-It is accessible by the inverse _HasAssociations_ relationship.
-Elements with multiple layers can be represented by referring to several _IfcMaterialLayer_'s within the _IfcMaterialLayerSet_ that is referenced from the _IfcMaterialLayerUsage_.
+A material layer set may be defined on an object type.
+In this scenario, occurrences of that type must use this layer set to parametrically define their geometry.

+> EXAMPLE A wall type may define multiple layers of material.
+A wall of that wall type will then have a geometry with a thickness that corresponds with the layers in the wall type.

+The usage may parametrically define an 'Axis' reference curve, and a direction, offset, and extent of the layers to extend along the axis.
+This allows layers to slope or only extend up to a particular height.

+When the _IfcMaterialLayerSet_ is defined by the object type, this implies that all occurrences of that type must use the same instance of the material set via _IfcMaterialLayerSetUsage_.

 ```
 concept {
     IfcProduct:HasAssociations -> IfcRelAssociatesMaterial:RelatedObjects

+    IfcProduct:IsTypedBy -> IfcRelDefinesByType:RelatedObjects
+    IfcRelDefinesByType:RelatingType -> IfcTypeProduct
+    IfcTypeProduct:HasAssociations -> IfcRelAssociatesMaterial_1:RelatedObjects
+    IfcRelAssociatesMaterial_1:RelatingMaterial -> IfcMaterialLayerSet

     IfcRelAssociatesMaterial:RelatingMaterial -> IfcMaterialLayerSetUsage
     IfcMaterialLayerSetUsage:ForLayerSet -> IfcMaterialLayerSet
     IfcMaterialLayerSetUsage:LayerSetDirection -> IfcLayerSetDirectionEnum_1